The author lives in Hawaii and has a lot to share with readers!

 The Planning And Meeting Place

-In 2014, my friends from Japan came to visit the island of Oahu and so during my free time on my days off from work, we got to go and do the usual tourist things that tourists do and so I got to play tourist.
-I really like it because sometimes being from Hawaii, I do take things for granted.
-Even just by doing the walk through Waikiki and visiting the little shops and walking through the hotels and beaches and discovering new places...etc. can be so much fun and relaxing.
+In 2014, my friends from Japan came to visit the island of Oahu.
+I had a blast taking them to do tourist activities that I wouldn't do in my normal life!
+Sometimes, being from Hawaii, I take things for granted.
+Even just walking through Waikiki and visiting the little shops and walking through the hotels and beaches and discovering new places can be so fun and relaxing.

-One day we decided to maybe.. do a hike up to the top of the Koko Head trail in Hawaii Kai.
-Not knowing how to get there by bus, I called the bus company for more info on how to get there.
+One day we decided to hike up to the top of the Koko Head trail in Hawaii Kai.
+Not knowing how to get there by bus, I called the bus company for more info.
 In Waikiki, there is a bus stop where the #22 bus starts from.
-The # 22 will take you onto Kalakaua through Waikiki and along Diamond Head into the Kahala neighborhood area where it is said to be compared like that of the Beverly Hills of Honolulu, Hawaii.
+The #22 will take you onto Kalakaua through Waikiki and along Diamond Head into the Kahala neighborhood area where it is said to be compared to that of the Beverly Hills of Honolulu, Hawaii.

-Our bus driver played tour guide and told stories and jokes over the PA system about some of the homes along the way...on much it costs to live there and so forth (one even about having a pool inside the home).
+Our bus driver played tour guide and told stories and jokes over the PA system about some of the homes along the way.

-While trying to figure out where to get off while riding along on the busy highway with hardly any stops, I was beginning to get the feeling that maybe this bus would stop only at certain places.
+While trying to figure out where to get off while riding along on the busy highway with hardly any stops, I began to suspect that this bus would stop only at certain places.

-The bus finally made a stop at another major tourist attraction which is usually closed every Tuesdays, just for your information.
-That place is known as Hanauma Bay where you can snorkel and swim among the many types of marine life that lives in this beautiful bay.
+The bus finally made a stop at Hanauma Bay (another major tourist attraction), which is normally closed on Tuesdays.
+At Hanauma Bay, you can snorkel and swim among many types of marine life.

-Finally we reach the entrance of Hanauma Bay located directly across for the Koko Head Park where our hike begins.
-Unsure of ourselves, we carefully crossed the busy highway to where it led us to a gated area that seemed off limits... but we ventured through anyway.
+Finally, we reach the entrance of Hanauma Bay located directly across for the Koko Head Park where our hike begins.
+Unsure of ourselves, we carefully crossed the busy highway to where it led us to a gated area that seemed off-limits... but we ventured through anyway.
 This led us down a dirt road that eventually led us to the parking lot and restroom area.
-Nearby is a shooting range where shots could be heard and made us wonder which way were they firing at....
-Uh-HUH !
+We heard gunshots from the nearby shooting range, and hoped they weren't firing in our direction!

-At the restroom area we took a short break and enjoyed the refreshing constant breeze.
-Soon after we headed towards the trail getting ourselves ready for a real workout indeed !
+At the restroom area, we took a short break and enjoyed the refreshing constant breeze.
+Soon after, we headed towards the trail, ready for a real workout!

-The Bus Stop In Waikiki - Bus Route # 22 Hawaii Kai
+Bus Stop In Waikiki!
+Bus Route# 22 Hawaii Kai

 Hawaii Kai Koko Head Trail Map